kra3/simple-workQ/README.md

 - `simpleq` module will contain simple task queue system and helpers
 - `task` is the worker, which depends on `simpleq` module.

-Planning to use multiprocessing module for worker.
-Configurations for number of process and anyother settins will be passed on to `subscribe_to` decorator.
-Which will be spawning processes accordingly.

-Every published message will be put into corresponding queue Worker will be listening, once item is available in the queue it will be moved to corresponding work queue
+Every published message will be kept in a hash with associated meta data and it's job id will be put into schedule queue.
-eg: queue1 -> w::queue1

-Once, a worker successfully process the message, it has to ack back.
-Which will remove the message from worker queue. then the result has to be stored in result queue in same transaction.
+Subscriber process will fetch jobs from schedule queue and move into work queue.
+Meta data (such as timestamp and status) will be updated with each step.

+PS: another thread is needed which should go through worker queue and move long running jobs back to schedule queue.
+We could spawn it in the subscribe decorator itself, or better kept outside as a separate process.

+I'd prefer later, then we have to keep track of queues with subscribers and iterate on corresponding work queues only.